 Sue graduated from University of Massachusetts-Boston in 2000 and moved to Hawaii where she practiced in a family/urgent care office and taught undergraduate and graduate courses at Hawaii Pacific University.
 She has Vineyard roots, and in May of 2015 when Island Health Care expanded into evening and all-day Saturday hours, she left one island for another to join the IHC provider staff.

-Marcia earned her certification as a Women’s Health Care Nurse Practitioner from Harbor UCLA in 2005, and anticipates an MSN, Ed from Western Governors University, Salt Lake, UT, in October of 2016.
-She is also a certified foot care nurse as well as certified trainer in integrated chronic care.
+Marcia earned her certification as a Women’s Health Care Nurse Practitioner from Harbor UCLA in 2005, and her MSN, Ed from Western Governors University, Salt Lake, UT.
+She is also a certified diabetic foot care nurse as well as certified trainer in integrated chronic care.
 Marcia has worked in various Island outpatient clinical settings, including as a Nurse Practitioner at Vineyard Medical Care providing urgent walk-in care, well care and chronic disease management.
 She also worked as a visiting nurse case manager and mentored new RN staff at Vineyard Nursing Association.
 IHC welcomes her to the clinical staff beginning in May 2016.

 Les Goldstein graduated from the University of Arkansas for Medical Sciences in 1979, where he also completed his Internal Medicine and Fellowship in Nephrology in 1984.
 He was an Attending Clinical Nephrologist from 1984 to 2015 and President of the Samaritan Hospital (Troy, NY) Medical Staff in 1995.
 Les has also served as Medical Director of Rubin Dialysis Center, Chairperson of Rensselaer County (NY) Academy of Medicine, and received numerous fellowships and awards.
 He joined the Island Health Care clinical team as a Collaborating Physician early in 2015.
 Les and his wife Carol, a cardiologist, have been long-time seasonal Vineyard residents and recently moved to the Island full time.